Have you ever heard of the hidden gem that is called Stelari Beach?

-However, if you want a more active holiday, Corfu won’t disappoint you.
-There are plenty of outdoor activities to try on Emerald Island.
+If you want a more active holiday, Corfu won’t disappoint you.
+There are plenty of outdoor activities to try on this Emerald Island.
 Here are our top picks.

 If you’re vacationing in Corfu and you know how to swim, you mustn’t miss the opportunity to learn how to scuba dive!
 You will be given all the necessary equipment, and you’ll embark on a guided scuba diving tour that will leave you speechless.